rmetzler/bliki/wiki/dev/builds.md

 the lowest level of the hierarchy must be met before a person will be able to focus usefully on higher-level needs.
-Maslow's hierarchy begins with a set of needs that, without which, you do not have a person (for long)—physiological needs like "breathing," "food," and "water."
-At the peak, there are extremely high-level needs that are about being a happy and enlightened person—"creativity," "morality," "curiosity," and so on.
+Maslow's hierarchy begins with a set of needs that, without which, you do not have a person (for long)—physiological needs like “breathing,” “food,” and “water.”
+At the peak, there are extremely high-level needs that are about being a happy and enlightened person—“creativity,” “morality,” “curiosity,” and so on.

 ![A three-tier pyramid.
 At the bottom: Automatable.
 Repeatable.
 Standardized.
 Extensible.
 Understood.
 In the middle tier: Simple.
 Fast.
 Unit tests.
 Part of